 Best places to live in Plymouth

-Plymouth City Centre: Plymouth city centre has so much to offer from traditional Victorian and Edwardian period properties around the Plymouth Hoe.
+Plymouth City Centre: Plymouth city centre has so much to offer.
+From traditional Victorian and Edwardian period properties around the Plymouth Hoe.
 Or brand-new shiny developments in areas like Millbay or the Barbican.

-Plympton: Plympton is a suburb located north east of Plymouth and only a short journey from Plymouth city centre.
+Plympton: Plympton is a suburb located north east of Plymouth and only a short journey from the city centre.
 It has its very own golf club, popular with golfers of course, but it also holds functions such as weddings.
 There’s also a cricket club and swimming pool popular with locals.

 Things to do in Plymouth

 Plymouth Hoe offers breath-taking views across Plymouth sound.
 It’s a great place to enjoy a picnic or take a dip in Tinside Lido with its very own pool deck for soaking up the sun.
 The lido is a wonderful display of art-deco style and is Grade II listed.
-You’ll find the light house known as Smeaton’s tower standing proud on Plymouth Hoe, it’s become one of the south west’s well-known landmarks.
+You’ll find the light house known as Smeaton’s tower standing proud on Plymouth Hoe; it’s become one of the south west’s well-known landmarks.
 At the eastern end of the Hoe, you’ll find the Royal Citadel a 17th Century fortress built to defend the city from any attacks by sea.
 Plymouth hoe plays host to a number of events throughout the year and really is a fantastic part of the city of Plymouth.

 Radford Park and Arboretum